ansible/ansible-documentation/docs/docsite/rst/dev_guide/developing_plugins.rst

   Multiple variables can be listed for the same option.
   The last set variable in the list takes precedence if multiple are set.
   Variables follow Ansible's variable precedence rules.
-  This allows plugins to be configured via Ansible variables.
+  This allows plugins to be configured with Ansible variables.

 .. _general_plugin_precedence_rules: